Nitaivs/Aclaro/README.md

 [[_TOC_]]

-# Proseed introduction
+# ProSeed introduction

-This is a readme file for Proseed, the software for managing processes and tasks, tailored for L1VE.

-This readme file will include sections on how to set up the service and container, and glosses over any relevant code areas that are important.
-For more information, please see the technical document.
+ProSeed is a process and task management software created for L1VE GmbH to help manage internal processes and tasks.
+It is a web application consisting of a backend REST API and a frontend user interface.
+The backend is built with Java and Spring Boot, while the frontend is developed using JavaScript and React.

+This README file provides instructions on how to build, run, and test the ProSeed application.
+For instructions on using the application, please refer to MANUAL.md.

+The project was created as a part of the multidisciplinary project course at the Tampere School of Applied Sciences in collaboration with Hochschule München, during the autumn semester of 2025.

+---
+# Authors

+- Nitai Spira
+- Santeri Sillanaukee
+- Tuuli Marttila
+- Noora Nevalainen
+- Henri Nieminen

+---

 # System requirements